apwiggins/k8s_portainer/README.md

 # Easy k8s cluster with Portainer

 Quickly set up a Kubernetes cluster on virtualbox and manage with Portainer.
-Requires 16GB of RAM
+Requires 16GB of RAM, but can be reduced by adjusting in Vagrantfile
 ## Portainer
 Portainer cluster explorer and cluster dashboard can be used to externally manage the cluster.
 Ideal for lab or home use.
 - Portainer is accessible remotely, permitting remote management of the k8s cluster